 Where the weapon really comes into its own is Automaton missions.
 Since it functions similar to a mortar, you can fire it from behind cover, and in doing so keep yourself safe from enemy fire.
 While the projectile only has light armor penetration, the explosion it creates can damage the heat sinks on heavier units.
 Since the explosion is 3 meters wide, this means the Punisher can perform some pretty fun things.
 Such as, killing scout striders from the front(heavier versions require knee shots) or stun locking an entire bot drop.
 With practice, it’s possible to arc the projectile in such a way that it hits the weakpoints on the back of Tanks/cannon turrets, removing the need to run around to flank them.
 Unfortunately, it will take a lot of time to do said “tricks” thanks to its low fire rate.
 Devastators in particular take a lot of effort to put down.

 Verdict: A versatile energy-based weapon that brings a mix of low-tier enemy crowd-clear and utility through stagger.
-It is strong enough to find its place on high difficulty missions(especially Automaton), but it’s really missing just a small buff to either damage or fire rate for it to truly achieve greatness.
+It is strong enough to find its place on high difficulty missions(especially Automaton), but the change that removed its proximity explosion now makes the gun feels very inconsistent, not to mention difficult to aim.
 The explosions can damage you and your teammates, so be careful in close quarters combat.

 Unlocked: Page 2 of the Cutting Edge premium war bond.